aosabook/500lines/web-server/chapter.md

 for dealing with content.
 We have now added two special cases in the form of `list_dir` and `run_cgi`.
-If we draw a feature diagram for our classes, it's clear that these three methods don't really belong where they are:
+These three methods don't really belong where they are, since they're primarily used by others.

-FIXME: feature diagram

 The fix is straightforward:
 create a parent class for all our case handlers,